hmrc/api-platform-deskpro/README.md

 # API Platform Deskpro

-Service for the creation of Deskpro Horizon tickets for use by API Platform
+Service for interfacing with Deskpro Horizon for use by API Platform

 ### License